Data708983/BYD_WORLD_ULTRA/README.md

 - Use the `/suicide` command to commit a suicide
 - Permissions can be configured using a permissions plugin
+- The aliases for this command are /s and /kill
 ### Death Backtrace

 - When a player dies, the coordinates of the death location are echoed in the chat
 - There will be a clickable link to teleport to the death location in the chat
+> When you teleport back to your death location, you gain 3 seconds of extreme resistance

 ### i18n Suppot